 Strengthening a muscle does not reduce adhesion!

 Stretching a muscle does not reduce adhesion!

-New and improved non-surgical treatment options for frozen shoulder:
+New and improved frozen shoulder treatment (non-surgical):

 Dr. Sandy Baird utilizes Active Release Techniques (ART) protocols to reduce adhesions in the shoulder capsule.
 ART is the gold-standard in soft tissue treatment, and consists of several specific protocols for treating adhesive capsulitis.
 The treatment is gentle and precise, using hands-on manipulation of the soft tissue of the shoulder to break adhesions.
 A treatment for frozen shoulder will typically also require addressing adhesion in several surrounding arm and shoulder muscles, which can be performed during the same session.

 Since the shoulder fails to move properly due to those deep capsule adhesions, the deltoids and some of the rotator cuff muscles spasm to try to protect the shoulder.
 When a muscle goes into continuous spasm, it stops receiving adequate blood flow, and the resulting hypoxia (lack of blood flow) causes adhesions to develop.

 Without treatment, frozen shoulder may spontaneously resolve within one to two years.
 With ART treatment, most patients start to regain some shoulder motion within several visits.
 Frozen shoulder is one of the most difficult pathologies to treat, so patience throughout the course of the treatment plan is of the essence.

 Once shoulder motion is restored and capsule adhesion is reduced, your chiropractor may introduce specific rehabilitation exercises in order to maintain your new range of motion.

 If you are experiencing symptoms of frozen shoulder and would like to schedule a free consultation with an Oakland chiropractor, please call Riverstone Chiropractic at (510) 465-2342 or book your free consultation below.